aquasecurity/tracee/docs/docs/events/builtin/security-events.md

 enables Tracee to actively monitor and report potential security concerns arising from observed system interactions.

+## Security Model and Detection Boundaries

+Tracee's detection capabilities vary significantly depending on the adversary:

+- **Userspace Adversaries**: Tracee provides strong detection capabilities through eBPF's tamper-resistant architecture.
+Even root-privileged adversaries in userspace cannot bypass Tracee's monitoring.

+- **Kernel-Level Adversaries**: Tracee provides best-effort detection using signature-based approaches.
+Rootkit detection signatures (such as syscall table hooking, hidden kernel modules, and proc filesystem hooking) may detect known techniques, but cannot guarantee detection against sophisticated kernel-level threats.

+**Important**: If the kernel is compromised before Tracee starts, or if an adversary exploits kernel zero-day vulnerabilities, Tracee's detection capabilities cannot be guaranteed.

+For a comprehensive understanding of Tracee's security boundaries, threat model, and limitations, please see the [Security Model](../../security-model.md) documentation.

 ## Functionality and Scope of Signatures

 The signatures documented herein focus on key system operations.
 For instance,